fldsblzs/azure-csi-driver-sample/README.md

 # azure-csi-driver-sample

-Sample application for testing Azure Key Vault integration in Kubernetes using the CSI Driver.
+Sample application for setting up Azure Key Vault integration in Kubernetes using the CSI Driver with separate namespaces and semi-automatic secret rotation.

 ![Publish Docker image workflow](https://github.com/fldsblzs/azure-csi-driver-sample/workflows/Publish%20Docker%20image/badge.svg)

 ## About

 This project was created to demonstrate a simple scenario for integrating [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) into Kubernetes ([Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/)).
 In this case the application secrets are stored in the Key Vault and being mounted into the actual pods during deployment.
+The CSI Driver and the application are deployed into separate namespaces.
 Automatic secret rotation after the secret was updated in the Key Vault is also handled using [Reloader](https://github.com/stakater/Reloader).

 ## Project structure